Olivier-Kango/tiki/themes/README.md

 A Tiki consultant (providing paid services) can be found and contacted at: https://tiki.org/Consultants .

-Please note that Tiki also has a theme customizer that is currently partially functional.
+Please note that Tiki also has a theme customizer that worked for Bootstrap 3 (Up to Tiki18) but it wasn't ported to Bootstrap 4/5.
 See https://doc.tiki.org/Theme-Customizer .

 ## FOR DEVELOPERS